epicodus-curriculum/react-full-stack/0mb_capstone_project_brainstorming_homework.md

 **Your homework is to begin brainstorming potential project ideas _now_**, so you’ll be prepared for these deadlines.

-Try to craft a project idea that’s both complex enough to demonstrate the multi-faceted skillset you’ve acquired yet still reasonable enough to complete over the next few months (beyond your time at Epicodus).
+Try to craft a project idea that's both complex enough to demonstrate the multi-faceted skillset you’ve acquired yet still reasonable enough to complete over the next few months (beyond your time at Epicodus).

 ### Past Student Work